We recognise that having security cameras installed outside your home can make a person feel safer.

 You’ll need to fill out an application form.

-If you install CCTV on your home after we’ve rejected your application, we’ll see this as an alteration withour permission and breach of your tenancy.
+If you install CCTV on your home after we’ve rejected your application, we could ask you to remove it.

 We have the right to withdraw consent at any time or to impose conditions if there are problems with their installation.